baluthripurari/dockerfile/readme.md

 # Q. How can you access docker container from internet ?
 # A. By enabling the port, we need to open host port that can redirect traffic to container

+*  `docker run -d -p <host-port>:<container-port>` starts a new container in detached mode, mapping a specified port on the host to a port on the container.

+*